Antonio Cañizares Llovera: Early life

-Episcopal career
+Early episcopal career

-On 6 March 1992, Cañizares was appointed as Bishop of Ávila by Pope John Paul II.
+On 6 March 1992, Cañizares was appointed Bishop of Ávila by Pope John Paul II.
 He received his episcopal consecration on the following 25 April from Archbishop Mario Tagliaferri, with Cardinals Ángel Suquía Goicoechea and Marcelo González Martín serving as co-consecrators, in the Cathedral of Ávila.
-Cañizares Llovera later became a member of the Congregation for the Doctrine of the Faith in the Roman Curia on 10 November 1996, and was named Archbishop of Granada on 10 December of that same year.
-In addition to his duties in Granada, he was Apostolic Administrator of Cartagena from January to October 1998, and was elected President of the Episcopal Commission of Education and Catechesis in 1999.
+Cañizares was named a member of the Congregation for the Doctrine of the Faith on 10 November 1995.

+He was named Archbishop of Granada on 10 December 1996.
+He took possession of the see on 1 February 1997.
+He was also Apostolic Administrator of Cartagena from January to October 1998.
+He was president of the CEE's Commission of Education and Catechesis in 1999 to 2005.

-Cañizares Llovera was promoted to Archbishop of Toledo and Primate of Spain on 24 October 2002 by Pope John Paul II.
-He was elected vice-president of the Spanish Episcopal Conference as well.
-Pope Benedict XVI created him Cardinal-Priest of San Pancrazio in the consistory of 24 March 2006.
-He was awarded an honorary doctorate by the Universidad CEU Cardenal Herrera on that same date.
+Cañizares was promoted to Archbishop of Toledo and Primate of Spain on 24 October 2002 by Pope John Paul II.
+He took possession of the see on 15 December.
+In 2005 he was elected to a three-year term as vice-president of the CEE.

+Pope Benedict XVI made him a cardinal on 24 March 2006, assigning him the rank of cardinal priest with the title of San Pancrazio.
+On 8 April 2006, Benedict made him a member of the Pontifical Commission Ecclesia Dei, his first assignment related to the liturgy issues that became his focus in later years.
+He was awarded an honorary doctorate by the Universidad CEU Cardenal Herrera on 4 July 2007.

+Cañizares was elected to medalla nº 16 of the Real Academia de la Historia on 1 December 2006 and he took up his seat on 24 February 2008.
+Cañizares was sometimes called "Little Ratzinger" because his views mirrored those of Pope Benedict XVI, born Joseph Ratzinger, a nickname Pope Benedict found amusing.

-Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments
+Prefect of the Congregation for Divine Worship

 On 9 December 2008, Pope Benedict appointed him Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments.
+Benedict made him a member of the Congregation for Bishops on 17 October 2009.

+In 2009, after a report detailed extensive sexual abuse on the part of Irish priests and as the Spanish government proposed easing restrictions on abortion, he said child abuse on the part of Catholic priests "cannot be compared with the millions of lives that have been destroyed by abortion.
+It has legally destroyed 40 million human lives."

 On 4 March 2010, he was appointed a member of the Pontifical Committee for International Eucharistic Congresses.
-He is also a member of the Congregation for the Doctrine of the Faith and the Congregation for Bishops as well as the Pontifical Commission Ecclesia Dei.
-On 5 March he was appointed a member of the Congregation for the Evangelization of Peoples.
+On 13 November 2010 he was made a member of the Congregation for the Causes of Saints.
+On 5 March 2012 he was appointed a member of the Congregation for the Evangelization of Peoples.

-Cañizares was elected to medalla nº 16 of the Real Academia de la Historia on 1 December 2006 and he took up his seat on 24 February 2008.
-Cañizares is sometimes known by his nickname of "Little Ratzinger," referring to the similar beliefs and opinions between him and Benedict XVI, born Joseph Ratzinger, who himself is aware of and "very amused by this expression."